-The payment terms are deleted in their entirety and replaced with the following payment terms: New Payment Terms: B-1.
-BILLING Charges for services rendered pursuant to the terms and conditions of this contract shall be invoiced on the following basis: (Check one.) [ ] One month in arrears. [ ] Upon the complete performance of the services specified in the original agreement (Exhibit 1) and this amendment. [ ] The basis specified in paragraph B-4.
-B-2.
-PAYMENT Payment shall be made by COUNTY to CONTRACTOR at the address specified in paragraph 8 of the original contract, net thirty (30) days from the invoice date.
+I he payment terms are deleted in their entirety and replaced with the following payment terms: New Payment Terms: B-1.
+BILLING Charges for services rendered pursuant to the terms and conditions of thi contract shall be invoiced on the following basis: (Check one.) [] One month in arrears. [] Upon the complete performance of the services specified in the original agreement (Exhibit 1) and this amendment. [] The basis specified in paragraph B-4.
+B-2, PAYMENT Payment shall be made by COUNTY to CONTRACTOR at the address specified in paragraph 8 of the original contract, net thirty (30) days from the invoice date.
 B-3.
-COMPENSATION COUNTY shall pay to CONTRACTOR: (Check one.) [ ] a total lump sum payment of \$, or [ ] a total sum not to exceed \$, for services rendered pursuant to the terms and conditions of the original contract (Exhibit 1), and pursuant to any special compensation terms specified in paragraph B-4.
+COMPENSATION COUNTY shall pay to CONTRACTOR: (Check one.) [] a total lump sum payment of \$, or [] a total sum not to exceed \$ for services rendered pursuant to the terms and conditions of the original contract (Exhibit 1), and pursuant to any special compensation terms specified in paragraph B-4.
 B-4.
-SPECIAL COMPENSATION TERMS: (Check one.) [ ] There are no additional terms of compensation. [ ] The following specific terms of compensation shall apply: d.
-Other Terms.
-[X] There a [ ] Other to (Check one.) are no other terms of the original contract that are modified. berms of the original contract are modified only as specified below: Other Modified or New Terms: (Insert other modified or new terms.)
-Other Terms.
-All other terms and co amendment shall rema onditions of the original contract (Exhibit 1) which are not changed by this in the same.
+SPECIAL COMPENSATION TERMS: (Check one.) [] There are no additional terms of compensation. [] The following specific terms of compensation shall apply: [X] The ems.
+(Check one.)
+For are no other terms of the original contract that are modified.
+For are no other terms of the original contract are modified only as specified below: Other Modified or New Terms: (Insert other modified or new terms.)
+Other Terms. d conditions of the original contract (Exhibit 1) which are not changed by this emain the same.

-CONTRACTOR
+CONTRACTOR May 4.2017

-Name/Title: ST EVEN SVETE VICE PRESYDENT COUNTY May 4, 2017 Date
+Name/Title: ST EVEN SVETE VICE PRESYDENT Date

-Resource Management Director •
+COUNTY Resource Management Director

+A. D. ful 5/9/17 Date

-Jaime Delacruz, Chair Board of Supervisors 5/9/17 Date
+Board of Supervisors Date

-APPROVED AS TO LEGAL FORM: San Benito County Counsel's Office
+APPROVED AS TO LEGAL FORM:

+San Benito County Counsel's Office

-En Lim Babara Thompson May 3, 2017
+Existion ?

-By: Erin Liem, Deputy County Counsel Date
+By: Erin Liem, Deputy County Counsel May 3, 2017 Date